PeppeL-G/course-material/src/courses/introduction-to-script-programming/laboratory-work.md

 # Laboratory Work
-On this page you find information about the examination test *Laboratory Work*.
+On this page you find information about the examination test `Laboratory work`.

+## Number of credits
+The `Laboratory work` is worth 4.5 credits, but you probably need to spend more time than this on completing the labs, because working on the labs will also teach you the things you need to know for the written examination.
+After you have successfully completed all labs you should not need to study much for the written examination.

-## Introduction
+## Description
-The Laboratory Work should be carried out individually.
+The `Laboratory work` should be carried out individually.
 It consists of 6 different parts called "labs" (Lab 1, Lab 2, ..., Lab 6).
+You will pass the laboratory work (get grade `G`) when you have completed all 6 labs.

 Each lab contains a set of programming problems you need to solve.
 Each solution should be implemented in Python 3, and before you're approved on each lab you also need to orally present your solution and implementation to a teacher at a lab session.
 You are expected to be able to explain how your solutions (algorithms) work, and how each line of Python code you have written works.
 The teacher can't approve you on the lab if you can't do that.

 You are expected to complete one lab each week.
 No deadlines exist (e.g. presenting Lab 1 four weeks after the course has started is OK), but since you need to present your work at a lab session, the last lab session in the course will in practice function as a deadline.

+## Re-examination
-Re-examination of the laboratory work will be offered at the re-examination periods in February and in August (the same re-examination periods as for the written examination).
-A special lab session will be booked for these re-examinations periods.
+Re-examination of the `Laboratory work` will be offered at the re-examination periods in February and in August (the same re-examination periods as for the written examination).
+A special lab session will be booked for these re-examination periods.
 If you need to know when the lab session will take place in advance, email the course coordinator.

 ## Lab 1 - Input, output & loops
 ::: warning Note!
-Before you attempt solving the programming problems in Lab 1 you are strongly recommended to solve the programming problems in Exercise 0 and Exercise 1.
+Before you attempt solving the programming problems in Lab 1 you are strongly recommended to solve the programming problems in Exercise 0 and Exercise 1 and watch the recorded lectures mentioned there.
 :::

 ### Problem 1.1: Computing the sum of 3 numbers